zeezeeee/priv9ui/readme.md

-for ui had to remove docs
+not made by me i just had to fix a couple tihngs